 Some of the images I included in this article are screenshots from a video I did while painting this flower.
-If you’d like to watch the video, hit the play button above.
-All of the screenshots of the video will take you to my YouTube channel to view the video.
+If you’d like to watch the video, you should see it floating around on the page.
+All of the screenshots of the video will take you to my YouTube channel if you want to see it there.

 Impressionist Flower Painting – Getting Started

 The first thing I did to start this flower painting was to put a yellow ochre wash in acrylic on an 11×14 canvas.
 I then sketched the flower and silver cup using vine charcoal.
 You can use the sight-size method by getting a copy of your subject to the exact size you want to paint it on canvas.
 If you don’t have a copy to the exact size, you can draw a grid on your reference image and create a corresponding proportional grid on your canvas.
 I used a grid for this painting to make sure I had a “visual center” since my flower was offset to the left a little.

 A freehand drawing will work as well, especially if you have the help of a handy proportional divider to check measurements if you have a complicated subject.
 You can always sketch directly with paint if that is what you are comfortable with.
 I usually like to sketch something ahead of time to get my key points located on the canvas.
 There is a nice set on Amazon for a proportional divider, viewfinder, color wheel, and grey scale value finder.
 All of these tools are very helpful for creating a composition and accurately seeing values.